-The designation of directory information about a current school year only.
-Return completed and s Superintendent of Schools by signed copy to the Building Principal or the
+The designation of directory information about a student as private will remain in effect for the current school year only.
+Return completed and signed copy to the Building Principal or the Superintendent of Schools by .

+Signed Address

-Signed(Parent/Guardian/Eligible Student) Address
+(Parent/Guardian/Eligible Student)

 Date

 Student Affected Address

 School Currently Attending:

 Updated 08.2023

+- I